laytonpan/Warehouse_Navigation/README.md

 The goal of this project is to demonstrate:

-- practical Android development skills
+- Practical Android development skills
-- database integration with Room
+- Database integration with Room
-- algorithmic thinking in navigation and pathfinding
+- Algorithmic thinking in navigation and pathfinding
-- application of software development to logistics scenarios
+- Application of software development to logistics scenarios

 ## Future Improvements